-Your employer may also offer maternity and paternity leave benefits.
+Your employer may also offer parental leave benefits.
 They may also offer long-term disability benefits.
 Additionally, there are federal benefits available through an employer, like the Family Medical Leave Act (FMLA).

-Long term benefits normally begin six months after your disability begins.
+Long term benefits normally begin six months after your onset date.
 This type of benefit can last a few years until you are able to return to work.
 Likewise, it can also pay out until retirement age.
 It all depends on the type of policy you buy.

 Disability insurance is not the same as workers’ compensation.
 In the case of insurance, injury or illness does not have to be the result of a work incident or event.

-In fact, research by the U.S. Department of Education shows that the most common causes of long-term disability are heart disease, back injury, and cancer.
-Shortly after that, the most common causes are mental conditions, such as anxiety and depression.
+In fact, research by the U.S. Department of Education shows that the most common causes of long term disability are heart disease, back injury, and cancer.
+Shortly after that, the most common causes are mental conditions, such as anxiety.